sz-piotr/veryfine/docs/markdown/expectations/anything.md

 ### `expect.anything()`

 Use `expect.anything()` when you expect a value to be present.
-This will only fail when the property is not present.
+Always fails when negated.

 #### Examples